Gears of War: E-Day: Development

-The game is currently being developed by The Coalition, the studio behind Gears of War 4 and Gears 5, and People Can Fly, the co-developer of the original trilogy and the lead developer of Gears of War: Judgment.
+The game was developed by The Coalition, the studio behind Gears of War 4 and Gears 5, and People Can Fly, the co-developer of the original trilogy and the lead developer of Gears of War: Judgment.
+Development of Gears of War: E-Day began after The Coalition's transition to Unreal Engine 5.
+According to the developers, the project originated from a desire to revisit the core themes and atmosphere of the original Gears of War, including brotherhood, brutality, and the emotional tone established by the game's "Mad World" trailer.